 ]]>

-NIE is the abbreviation for “Número de Identificación de Extranjero”, it is a tax ID for foreigners in Spain.
+NIE is the abbreviation for Número de Identificación de Extranjero – a tax identification number for foreigners in Spain.
+If you’re wondering how to get a NIE in Spain, this complete guide covers the Spanish NIE application process, required documents, costs, and processing times for property buyers and residents.
 You shouldn’t compare it to the Spanish Golden Visa as the Golden Visa allows foreigners to get a residency if they invest in Spain.

 Check our one-minute videos on that:

-Step 1: Fill in THREE forms in BLOCK CAPITALS “EX – 15 Solicitud de Numero de Identidad de Extranjero NIE y Cert“, per person requiring the NIE.
+Step 1: Fill in THREE forms in BLOCK CAPITALS “EX – 15 Solicitud de Numero de Identidad de Extranjero NIE y Cert, per person requiring the NIE.
 You have to fill it in this Spanish version!
 But here is a very useful Version where you will find everything translated into English with precise instructions.

 Step 3: Make a copy of all the pages of your Passport